-This Change Package aims to serve as a key resource for anyone interested in improving the quality of life and quality of care for those living in nursing homes.
+This Change Package, released in 2018, aims to serve as a key resource for anyone interested in improving the quality of life and quality of care for those living in nursing homes.
 This All Cause Harm Prevention Change Package is focused on the successful practices of high-performing nursing homes.
 It was developed from a series of site visits to nursing homes across the country and the themes that emerged regarding how they approached prevention of harm while honoring each resident’s rights and preferences and how they carried out their work.
 The practices in the Change Package reflect how the nursing home leaders and direct care staff at these sites shared and described their efforts to prevent, detect, and mitigate harm.

 These six sessions provide nursing home leaders with a set of training materials that they can use to enhance understanding of important concepts and practices that promote antibiotic stewardship and C. difficile prevention, and communication strategies and tools to promote quality and safety.
 The content for each session was developed as a set of “bite-sized” sections to keep the information, concise, brief, actionable, and customizable.
 The Quality Innovation Network National Coordinating Center, under contract with the Centers for Medicare & Medicaid Services (CMS), developed these sessions with support from the Centers for Disease Control and Prevention and the Agency for Healthcare Research and Quality.

 This assessment provides nursing home leaders with an optional tool to help them determine what resources are necessary to care for residents competently during both day-to-day operations and emergencies.
 Nursing homes can use this assessment to make decisions about direct care staff needs, as well as their capabilities to provide services to the residents in the facility.
 This tool can help nursing homes comply with federal regulations to complete a facility assessment.
 The Quality Innovation Network National Coordinating Center, under contract with the Centers for Medicare & Medicaid Services (CMS), developed the tool.